AI Search Optimization: The Complete Guide to Getting Cited (2026)

 These are the errors we see most frequently when auditing sites for AI search visibility.

 Optimizing only for Google.
 ChatGPT uses Bing, not Google, as its retrieval backend.
 If your Bing indexing is neglected — and for most sites it is — you are invisible to the largest AI search platform.
+Bing Webmaster Tools is now load-bearing GEO infrastructure.

 Publishing vague content.
 "We help businesses grow" is not citation-worthy.
 "Our platform helped 340 SaaS companies increase trial-to-paid conversion by an average of 23%" is.
 AI models cite specifics, not generalities.